What is Undersubscribed?

 To begin the offering process, the underwriter and the issuer first determine the kind of offering the issuer needs.
-After determining the offering structure, the underwriter usually assembles what is called a to get help managing the minutiae (and risk) of particularly large offerings.
-A syndicate is a group of other banks and brokerage firms that commit to sell a certain percentage of the offering (this is called a guaranteed offering because the underwriters agree to pay the issuer for 100% of the shares, even if they can’t sell them all).
-With riskier , sometimes underwriters act on a “best efforts” , whereby they sell what they can and return the unsold shares.
+After determining the offering structure, the underwriter usually assembles what is called a syndicate to get help managing the minutiae (and risk) of particularly large offerings.
+A syndicate is a group of other investment banks and brokerage firms that commit to sell a certain percentage of the offering (this is called a guaranteed offering because the underwriters agree to pay the issuer for 100% of the shares, even if they can’t sell them all).
+With riskier issues, sometimes underwriters act on a “best efforts” basis, whereby they sell what they can and return the unsold shares.

 Prospectus in hand, the underwriter then sets to selling the securities.
 This usually involves a road show, which is a series of presentations made by the underwriter and the issuer’s CEO and CFO to institutions (pension plans, mutual fund managers, etc.) across the country.
 The presentation gives potential buyers the chance to ask questions of the management team.
 If the buyers like the offering, they make a nonbinding commitment to purchase, called a subscription.
 Because there may not be a firm offering price at the time, purchasers usually subscribe for a certain number of shares.
 This process lets the underwriter gauge the demand for the offering (called “indications of interest”) and determine whether the contemplated price is fair.
-If the underwriter is not able to get enough interest in the number of shares for , the offering is undersubscribed.
+If the underwriter is not able to get enough interest in the number of shares for sale, the offering is undersubscribed.